langchain-ai/langgraph/docs/docs/cloud/how-tos/remote_graph.md

     ```

 ## Using as a subgraph

+!!!
+Note

+    When streaming the outputs from a parent graph with a `RemoteGraph` subgraph node, streaming from the nodes in the subgraph is not supported at the moment.
+Only the final output from the subgraph will be streamed.
+This means that you can only use `stream_mode=values|updates|debug` when streaming from the parent graph.

+!!!
+Note

+    If you need to use a `checkpointer` with a graph that has a `RemoteGraph` subgraph node, make sure to use UUIDs as thread IDs.

 Since the `RemoteGraph` behaves the same way as a regular `CompiledGraph`, it can be also used as a subgraph in another graph.
 For example: